Nathanielanum13/fancy-ui/README.md

+# Fancy UI

-# UI Framework with Web Components
+UI Framework with Web Components

 This framework provides a set of web components designed to simplify UI development with HTML, CSS, and JavaScript.
 It includes features that allow for minimal styles and markup, framework agnostic usage, and easy customization with fine-grain scoping.